FranjoMindek/cli-url-parser/README.md

 ## Installation

-No installation is required for the project as it is written in javascript.
+No installation is required to run the project as it is written in javascript.
+However, to run the tests it is necessary to install dependecies.
-Optionally, to install dev dependecies (eslint) you can run the following command:
+This can be done by running the following command:

 ```bash
 npm install